-Extensive community partnerships throughout the region give students in RIT’s College of Health Sciences and Technology high-level practical experience.
+Extensive community partnerships throughout the region and nationally give students in RIT’s College of Health Sciences and Technology high-level practical experience.

 Mandatory clinical internships are essential components of RIT’s diagnostic medical sonography, dietetics and nutrition, and physician assistant programs, with specific requirements dictated by the professional licensing bodies.
-RIT’s relationships with Rochester Regional Health System and the University of Rochester Medical Center give RIT students hands-on clinical experience in hospital-based and ambulatory patient care settings.
+RIT’s relationships with Rochester Regional Health System, University of Rochester Medical Center, and other local, regional and national affiliates and partners give RIT students hands-on clinical experience in hospital-based and ambulatory patient care settings.

 A unique alliance between RIT and the Rochester Regional Health System enhances the learning environment for students at the College of Health Sciences and Technology with on-site educational opportunities and clinical internships.
 A successful health coaching program trains qualified students to make home visits to patients and liaise with their health care team.
 The experiential learning benefits patients and students and reduces recurring emergency-care visits.
 The RIT & RRH Alliance led to the opening of a primary care facility on the RIT campus.